onnovisser/babel-plugin-glsl/README.md

 ### In

-Install the transforms and them to your package.json
+Install the transforms and add them to your package.json

 ```json
 // package.json